RobertoTorino/new-cdk-app/README_WORKSHOP.md

-# Get Started with the AWS CDK Workshop
+# Workshop: Get Started with the AWS CDK

 ### Prerequisites:
 - IDE for your programming language